 Managing the form

-Make a new invoice form with the new form button in the forms → manage forms section in the usual way.
+Make a new invoice form with the new form button in the forms → form editor section in the usual way.

 The form only works from a personalised link.
 You generate the link by merging an invoice, quotation or purchase order to email.
 Therefore, to customise the form, you need to at least make such a pending email, even if you don’t actually send it.
 The form changes somewhat depending on what kind of document it is processing.
 So, to use the form for all three purposes, you would need to make emails for all three document types.
 The form initially shows links to select an appropriate email (Fig 1).